LOADING ...

 My brother and I were a mixture, as different as daylight and

-sometimes wondered if we had the same father, but I always that
+sometimes if we had the same father, but I always dismissed that

-idea as my was far too religious, my father as well, to ever even
+idea as my mother was far too religious, my father as well, to ever

-of such a thing.
+think of a thing.
 But my brother who had always sensed my parent's

-instilled tried his best to encourage me.
+instilled insecurities tried his to encourage me.
 For I was born

-different and he knew it.
-He often me when I was born an angel flew
+different and he it.
+He often told me when I was born an angel flew

-over my bed and christened me a magic wand and said "You shall be the
+over my bed and christened me with a magic wand and "You shall be the

 one".
-And I had no idea 'The one' was, but as I grew older I began to
+And I had no what 'The one' was, but as I grew older I began to

 understand.
-Most put their mother on a pedestal and worship them like
+Most boys put mother on a pedestal and worship them like

 the Virgin Mary but with her too my was different and not for